salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 <a href="images/00x01-play-help-first-run-output.png"><img src="images/00x01-play-help-first-run-output.png" align="middle" width="640"></a>

+  When you first run play it may download extra libraries that it needs to run, so you may need to be connected to the Iternet.

-Now that everything is setup you are ready to create your first application on Heroku.
+  Assuming everything went okay, you are ready to create your first Play application.

 [Back to top...](#top)